turgu1/maison/examples/mailbox/Readme.md

 check if a mailbox lid has been opened through a reed switch, using an ESP-12E processor board.

 A first "OPEN" message is sent after the lid has been opened.
-A second "OPEN" message is sent with 5 minutes interval if the lid stayed opened.
+A second "STILL" message is sent with 1 minutes interval if the lid stayed opened.
 Once the lid is back in a close position, a "CLOSE" message is sent.
-If the lid is opened for less than ~2 seconds a "CHIRP" message is sent.

 The framework requires the presence of a file named "/config.json" located in the device SPIFFS flash file system.
 To do so, please